Behati Prinsloo Dons Black Bikini & Rasta-Colored Mesh Dress On Instagram

-Behati Prinsloo wowed fans in her newest Instagram post, which shows her posing in a black bikini.
-She wore a mesh dress overlay with rasta colors, and posed at the corner of two walls.
-She placed her hands on her head and her elbows out, as her right leg was exposed.
-Her chin was angled up, and she wore her hair up in a casual bun.
-Her small tattoo on her inner arm was visible.
+Behati Prinsloo wowed fans in her newest Instagram post, one which shows her posing in a black bikini.
+She wore a mesh dress overlayed with rasta colors, and posed against a concrete corner.
+She placed her hands on her head and her elbows out, and her right leg was exposed.
+Her chin was angled upwards, and she wore her hair up in a casual bun.
+A small tattoo on her inner arm was visible.
 The model accessorized with multiple bracelets.
 She credited photographer Taylor James for the image.
-Prinsloo doesn’t post on Instagram too often, but her past three posts have all been of her in bikinis or enjoying herself at the pool.
+Prinsloo doesn’t post on Instagram too often, but her past three posts have all been of her in bikinis — or enjoying herself at the pool.

-The model recently changed up her hair and dyed it pink.
-If you look closely at her new bikini pic, you can see it.
-The Daily Mail also published photos of Behati rocking her new hair while running errands.
-It looks like she left the roots of her hair the natural color, but dyed portions of her hair a light pink.
+The model recently changed up her hair, dying it pink.
+If you look closely at her new bikini pic, you can see a tinge of color.
+The Daily Mail also published photos of Behati rocking her new hairdo while running errands.
+It looks like she left the roots of her hair a natural color, but dyed portions of her hair a light pink.
 She was spotted getting out of a black car in an orange tank top with white trim, which she complemented with a pair of high-waisted white jeans.
-Prinsloo completed her outfit with a pair of white sneakers and multiple bracelets.
+Prinsloo completed her outfit with a pair of white sneakers, and multiple bracelets.

 Prinsloo is Adam Levine’s wife, and the couple have children together.
-And it turns out that the model recently opened up about the ups and downs of pregnancy, reported The Today Show.
+The model recently dished on the ups and downs of pregnancy, per Today.

 “After my first baby, I had a little postpartum depression and it was difficult to get back into normal life.
 But after the second one (daughter Gio Grace, now almost 11 months) everything felt so much easier; it was easier for me to work out, breastfeeding was easier.”

-Plus, Behati dished on the details of how she met her husband in the first place.
+Plus, Behati dished on the details regarding how she had met her husband in the first place.

 “Adam was looking for a girl for a music video that could do some action stuff, and our friend was like, ‘You should meet Behati because she’s a total tomboy and down for anything.’
 So he emailed me asking if I could do it.”

-It turns out that the model didn’t end up taking the gig, but the introduction was all it took.
+It turns out that the model didn’t end up taking the gig, but the brief introduction was all it took to set sparks flying.

-Adam is most known for his band, Maroon 5.
-And reality TV lovers have come to know him well through many seasons of The Voice.
-The two don’t share a ton of lovey-dovey couple photos all the time, but they make appearances on each others’ social media feeds every once in a while.
+Adam is known for fronting his band, Maroon 5.
+And reality TV lovers have come to know him well, through many seasons of The Voice.
+The two don’t share a ton of lovey-dovey couples photos all the time, but each makes appearances on the other’s social media feeds every once in a while.